Pros, Cons, and Trade-Offs

 Cons: Better quality wood can be expensive.
 Regular maintenance increases ongoing costs.
 Can’t be used to cover old siding; must remove old siding before installing.

 This popular siding choice is known for its stability and relatively low maintenance.
-Made from a mix of wood pulp, clay, cement, and sand, it is molded to look like wood clapboard, shingles, stucco, or masonry.
+Made from a mix of wood pulp, clay, cement, and sand, it is molded to look like wood clapboard, shingles (Shakes), stucco, or masonry.
 It can be easily painted, and comes in a variety of finishes.

 Pros: Very durable, and resists contracting/expanding with changes in temperature and humidity, requiring less maintenance.
 Fire-resistant, termite-proof, and rot resistant.
 Not too expensive, and offers long warranties.

 Cons: Heavy, requiring specialized installation tools and methods.
+Increased labor due to shorter board lengths.
+More visible seams.
 Also must completely remove old siding to install.
-Requires continual painting and maintenance.

 This type of siding is made from wood fibers and durable resins.
 It’s very strong, can withstand severe weather, and is available in a wide variety of styles, textures, and simulated finishes (beaded lap, clapboard, wood shingles).
 You can order it with a factory finish, or paint yourself.
 Engineered wood is generally less expensive than fiber cement and real wood, but holds up as well.
 Warranties can run up to 50 years.